 Neil is focused on theoretically and methodologically rigorous empirical research, drawing on the domains of organizational, social, and cognitive psychology.
 Specifically, Neil's research is focused on the psychology of strategic management, and the analysis of social and cognitive processes during strategic decision making and strategy implementation.

-I would love to hear from prospective PhD students interested in topics such as strategic decision making, the psychology of strategy/behavioral strategy, upper echelons theory/top management teams, and strategy implementation.
+I would love to hear from prospective PhD students interested in topics such as the underrepresentation of women in mergers and acquisitions, strategic decision making, the psychology of strategy, behavioral strategy, upper echelons theory, top management teams, and strategy implementation.